top of page

 • Vendor risk assessments

 That is your responsibility, or your IT provider’s.
+The cloud is a tool, not a defense.

-Most Data Loss Now Comes From Inside the Organization Not Hackers
+Most Data Loss Now Comes From Inside the Organization, Not Hackers

 Cloud platforms make collaboration fast…but they also make mistakes permanent.